mingc00/ptt-imgur-fix/README.md

 ## Firefox

-You can install the latest version from the [Add-ons for Firefox ](https://addons.mozilla.org/zh-TW/firefox/addon/ptt-imgur-fix/).
+You can install the latest version from the [Add-ons for Firefox](https://addons.mozilla.org/zh-TW/firefox/addon/ptt-imgur-fix/).

 ## [Changelog](CHANGELOG.md)